 Slower website speed happens when the servers are overloaded.
 If you are experiencing issues with speed and you feel like your host may be the culprit, you might want to consider breaking up.
 When it comes to web hosting, a one-size fits all approach may not be in your best interest.

 Advanced servers that are built to serve the masses can be more pricey, but they have faster loading website speeds.
 The amount of time your customer is waiting for your site to load, can cost you in the long run.
+Check out this Web Design company with an advanced server.
+They can speed up your website overnight!

 2. Make your website smaller